Kevin Siers is a Pulitzer Prize winning editorial cartoonist for the Charlotte Observer.

 And when good teachers look at their own effectiveness in their art and craft, they usually do not let the state dictate their perceptions.
 They take an honest look at the each student’s growth throughout the year – growth that may never be seen in a school report card or published report.

 Like many veteran teachers, I have taught the gambit of academic levels and grades from “low-performing” freshmen to high achieving AP students who have been admitted into the most competitive of colleges and universities.
 And while I may take pride in their passing state tests or AP exams, I try and measure my performance by what happens to those students later in life.

 None of those aforementioned items could ever be measured by a test.
 Students do not remember questions on an EOCT or an EOG or an NC Final or a quarter test.
 They remember your name and how they felt in your class.

-However, the greatest irony when it comes measuring a teacher’s effectiveness in the manner that NC measures us is that is it a truer barometer of how much NC is being hurt by this current administration and General Assembly.
+However, the greatest irony when it comes measuring a teacher’s effectiveness in the manner that NC measures us is that is it a truer barometer of how much NC is being hurt by this current General Assembly.

 All of those affect students in our schools.
 And we still do the job.
 Rather, we still heed the calling.

 That’s the best measure of what we do.

 It’s hard to look at how this state can sit on a large manufactured state surplus and extend more corporate tax cuts while conditions in the public schools exist to the level explained clearly in the Leandro Report.